 The Bottom Line

 Nonetheless, water retention may also be caused by other factors including kidney and liver diseases, capillary damage, and congestive heart failure.
-Always seek medical supervision when you report water retention signs and symptoms.
+Always consult with a doctor when you experience water retention signs and symptoms.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!